'Spiritual healer' arrested for alleged sex abuse, abortion

 Police say 32-year-old Christian Robles even caused a pregnant woman to have a miscarriage, while running his spiritual healing business from his Longwood apartment.

-His victims are three men and two women ranging in age from 20 to 39.
+Authorities describe his victims as three men and two women ranging in age from 20 to 39.

-He's accused of making his clients drink oils that would incapacitate them.
-Then he would allegedly cut off their clothing with a knife and sexually abuse them.
+Robles is accused of making his clients drink oils that would incapacitate them.
+Then, he would allegedly cut off their clothing with a knife and sexually abuse them.

-Police say Robles also walked on a woman's stomach and back that was six weeks pregnant.
+Police say Robles also walked on a woman's stomach and back who was six-weeks pregnant.
 She suffered a miscarriage.

-That is why among his many charges, Robles is also charged with abortion.
+Among his many charges, Robles is also charged with abortion.

+"That's sad because a lot of Hispanic people believe in that culture, it is something that we do partake in," building resident Melanie Cantarero said.

+Investigators are trying to determine if there are other victims and if additional crimes may have occurred in other states.

-The suspect's children have been taken into the custody of ACS.
+The suspect's three young children have been taken into the custody of ACS.

 ----------